 After reading about how unhappy the company's consumers are, I wonder how they are still in business - maybe they get the first time credit card holders.
 (They were my first, and after almost ten years, I'm still at the same interest rate (the 0% was too good to be true).
 My other credit card companies reward me with low rates for my good credit.)

-Review about: Capital One Reward Card.
+Product or Service Mentioned: Capital One Reward Card.